EnyaHermite/SPH3D-GCN/README.md

 We use Matlab to fullfil the preprocessing of the datasets, such as grid-based downsampling.

 ### Trained models & results
-The trained models and our results on ShapeNet and S3DIS can be downloaded from [the link](https://drive.google.com/open?id=1-085Tp4RI3eNbZSlOUo7T_F2qcjB8JeE).
+The trained models and our results on ShapeNet and S3DIS can be downloaded from [this link](https://drive.google.com/open?id=1-085Tp4RI3eNbZSlOUo7T_F2qcjB8JeE).

 ### Usage